ThomasChambers15243/Dissertation/Paper/Handout/370 Handout.md

 ```
 # One Sample t-test
-res = t.test(testData$gpt,mu = result.mean, alternative="greater")
+res = t.test(testData$gpt,mu = result.mean, alternative="less")
 res
 ```

-Data will be displayed using a Box and Whisker plot of the two groups, human and generated
+Data will be displayed using a Box and Whisker plot of the two groups: Human and Generated.

 ```
 group_by(data, group) %>%